 As we, and so many other businesses across the globe continue to battle the odds against the recent Coronavirus pandemic, it’s becoming clear that many companies are having to take extreme measures when it comes to their eCommerce strategy.
-For one of our own customers, Sophie Allport, that meant the hard decision of choosing to temporarily close down their website.
-This was to ensure the safety of not only staff and customers, but also all couriers delivering their goods.
-As a result of these measures, it might well be the case that your own business is falling into one of two categories:
+Many of our own customers have had to make difficult decisions when it comes to temporarily closing websites, stores and sites to ensure the safety of staff, customers and couriers.
+As a result of these everchanging measures, it might well be the case that your own business is falling into one of two categories:

 1) Your website has temporarily shut down, and you have time on your hands to proactively make improvements ready for when things are full stream ahead again

 2) Your business is full to capacity with orders, and you need to be delivering the best user experience possible